focused body: attention practices with feldenkrais

 What Exactly Is Included In This Series?

 • Movement: This series will include eight lessons.
-Two variations of each lesson are taught, once on Wednesday and once on Sunday.
+Two variations of each lesson are included, for 16 total classes.

 • Educational Talks: